 - Tax benefits.
-The cash value grows on a tax-deferred basis, while the death benefit is paid out tax-free.
+The cash value grows on a tax-deferred basis, and most of the time, the death benefit is paid out tax-free.

 - Complicated.
 A variable universal life insurance policy is a fairly complex life product.
 You’ll need a thorough understanding of how it works to maintain the policy and make the most of its features.

 - Requires consistent monitoring.
-You’ll need to keep track of how your cash value subaccounts are performing, especially if you plan to use the cash value to help pay the policy’s premiums.
-If there isn’t enough cash value to pay the premiums, then your policy could lapse.
+You’ll need to keep track of how your investments are performing, especially if you plan to use the earnings to help pay the policy’s premiums.
+If there aren’t enough earnings to pay the premiums, then your policy could lapse.

 - Expensive.
 VUL policies are much more expensive than a term life insurance policy and are usually more expensive than a standard whole life policy as well.
 Unless you have a clear plan for the policy, it may not be worth the extra cost.

 - Limited investment options.
-Even though you can choose which subaccounts to invest the cash value, you’ll have more limited choices than you would if you simply invested the money.
+Even though you can choose your investments, you’ll have more limited choices than you would if you simply invested the money.
 This limitation could turn away the wealthy, experienced investors this policy is designed for.